Scientific Name

 Often grown in the garden as an ornamental shrub or small tree, these plants need to be grown in well-draining, slightly acidic soil.
 They also need at least 6 hours of full sun.

 Plumeria care, for the most part, is minimal.
-While Plumerias don't like wet feet, they should be watered deeply when irrigated and then allowed to dry out some before watering again.
+While Plumerias don't like wet feet, they should be watered deeply when irrigated and then allowed to dry out before watering again.

 See more at How to Grow and Care for Plumeria.